CHISOMO1234/alx-zero_day/README.md

-My first readme, update copy
+My first readme,
+this line was updated from hub